ofavrel/Houdini_Notes/README.md

 -_Since H17 the **Attribute Promote** node got a Piece Attribute Param.
 This let's you do promotion per pieces so that you can avoid looping over each pieces when doing promotion._

 #### Measure
-_-The **Measure Sop** got a lot of new options since H17.5.
+-_The **Measure Sop** got a lot of new options since H17.5.
 You can now do Measure per piece calculation (ex: Compare the volume of each Chunk in a fracture)